Lifestudies.org

 An analysis of "the nature of connectedness (with all living things)", "the nature of self-interest", and "the nature of mutual support", which are deeply engraved onto human life.
 (This page is under construction)

-Lesson of Love for Herbivore Boys (2008)
+Lessons in Love for Herbivore Men (2008)

 Brain and Life: A dialogue (1995, 2003)